-- (5) 1 point for the identification of Key Destinations within the Project Area that will be linked to the Affordable Housing Development or any Qualifying Transit Station or Stop by walkways funded by AHSC.
-The walkway must have an entry point within one quarter mile of either the Affordable Housing Development or a Qualifying Transit Station or Stop and an exit point within one quarter mile of the Key Destination as detailed on the Project Area Map. - (6) 1 point for projects that provide a key pedestrian network gap closure.
+- (4) Up to 3 points for the total length (in linear miles) of AHSC funded Safe and Accessible Walkways (see definition in Appendix) as follows: - 3 Points for greater than half a mile - 2 Points for more than an entire block (all 4 sides), but less than half a mile - 1 Point for an entire block (all 4 sides) of context sensitive walkways - (5) 1 Point for the identification of Key Destinations within the Project Area that will be linked to the Affordable Housing Development or Transit Station or Stop by walkways funded by AHSC - (6) 1 Point for projects that provide a key pedestrian network gap closure.
 Documentation must be provided to certify that the Project will do at least one of the following in an attempt to increase pedestrian safety and access: reduce vehicular speed or volume near pedestrians, improve sight distance and visibility, eliminate potential conflict points, improve compliance with traffic laws, or address any other barriers to pedestrians that may have existed on the route.

-(c) Green Buildings and Renewable Energy - 8 Points Maximum
+(c) Green Buildings and Renewable Energy - 10 Points Maximum

-(1) 3 points will be awarded for Projects that achieve green building status beyond State mandatory green building requirements.
+(1) Up to 5 points will be awarded for achieving green building status beyond State mandatory green building requirements.
 Applicants may select from the following green building certification programs:

 Residential Construction

-Program Tier
+Program 3 points 5 points

-CalGreen Tier 2
+CalGreen Tier 1 Tier 2

-LEED Gold
+LEED Silver Gold

-Green Point Rated New Construction: Gold
+Green Point Rated 100 for New Construction; 125 for New Construction;

-Rehabilitation: Whole Building
+95 for Rehabilitation 120 for Rehabilitation

-ENERGY STAR Certified Home
+ENERGY STAR N/A Certified Home

-Non-residential Construction
+Non-Residential Construction

-Program Tier
+Program 3 points 5 points

-CalGreen Tier 2
+CalGreen Tier 1 Tier 2

-LEED Gold
+LEED Silver Gold

-(2) Up to 5 points will be awarded for Projects that achieve energy grid use reductions based on the following:
+(2) Up to 5 Points will be awarded for achieving energy grid use reductions based on the following: